[Shrine in the Burke’s living room to the 1969 Seattle Pilots. The Pilots only played one year before moving to Milwaukee.]

 For Christmas, my dear aunt Janet gave us a pleasing sum of money in which the check was noted: “For the blog.”

-While the magazine does cost us money to operate—and donations are always welcome—when Janet applied to be our Pacific Northwest sports commentator (she lives in Seattle), she was accepted strictly on her merits.
+While the magazine does cost us money to operate—and donations are always welcome—when Janet applied to be our Pacific Northwest sports commentator, she was accepted strictly on her merits.
 There was no quid pro quo.
-(Her first contribution below.)
+(Her first non-monetary contribution below.)

 This week I’ve been thinking about the Seattle Seahawks trying for a third straight Super Bowl — an experience we in western NY enjoyed in the 90s.
 Of course, the Seahawks won one; while the Bills would lose all their four.
-Nonetheless, for both cities, it was the first time their teams had made the Super Bowl.
-(I also discovered Seattle has a Bills fan club)
+Nonetheless, for both cities, it was the first time their teams had made the Super Bowl.¹

 Actually, there similarities between Buffalo and Seattle as sports cities.
 While both are great sports towns, neither can boast a history of championship success

-There are also parallels between the Buffalo Sabres and the Seattle Pilots (1969)/Mariners (1977 – present).
-(Complete Pilot team pictured above.)
+Parallels exist between the hockey Buffalo Sabres and the baseball Seattle Pilots (1969)/Mariners (1977 – present).

 The Mariners have never been in the World Series, making three trips to the American League Championship Series (1995, 2000 and 2001).
 The Sabres lost in their two trips to the Stanley Cup Finals (1975 and 1999).

-Not counting the Sounders or the Bills in their AFL days, that’s just one championship combined, Seahawks 2013/14, for teams still in the two cities.
+Not counting the Sounders or the Bills in their AFL days, that’s just one championship combined for teams that still exist: Seahawks in 2014

 Here from Janet Burke on how Seattle is gearing up for the playoffs and on Seattle as a sports town: